Garmin Instinct Review

 Here I am running not very fast at all on a treadmill and the INSTINCT is perfectly fine despite the odd mini-moment of fun.

-I repeated this same run session outside on real roads and got similar results.
+I repeated this same run session outside for this Garmin Instinct Review on real roads and got similar results.
 The INSTINCT is pretty good here but has a few VERY MINOR wobblies.
 This is certainly a good enough oHR performance for me…unlike the mystery ‘X’ device.

 HR Summary: The INSTINCT can deliver good HR performance but ‘it depends’ on many factors, quite a few of which are out of your control.
 You can always use a chest strap if you want accuracy.

 At a high level you will see that most GPS tracks look very similar and here is the INSTINCT (red – hardly visible) matching a WAHOO device to an apparently good level of accuracy.

 Looking in more detail you will find discrepancies between tracks as shown in the following image.
 But GPS is only accurate to about 5m so you would expect this level of performance as each device could be 5m inaccurate in a different direction.
 However, I’ve used GPS+GALILEO on the INSTINCT so you might expect better results.
 But the further realities are that GPS/GLONASS/GALILEO are impacted by trees, buildings and several other factors.